Fractal Dynamics in Chaotic Quantum Transport: Abstract

 \section{Abstract}

-Despite several experiments on chaotic quantum transport, corresponding {\em ab initio} quantum simulations have been out of reach so far.
+Despite several experiments on chaotic quantum transport in two-dimensional systems such as semiconductor quantum dots, corresponding quantum simulations within a real-space model have been out of reach so far.
 Here we carry out quantum transport calculations in real space and real time for a two-dimensional stadium cavity that shows chaotic dynamics.
-Applying a large set of magnetic fields yields a complete picture of the magnetoconductance that indicates fractal scaling on intermediate time scales.
-Two methods that originate from different fields of physics are used to analyze the scaling exponent and the fractal dimension.
-They lead to consistent results that, in turn, qualitatively agree with the previous experimental data.
+By applying a large set of magnetic fields we obtain a complete picture of magnetoconductance that indicates fractal scaling.
+In the calculations of the fractality we use detrended fluctuation analysis -- a widely used method in time series analysis -- and show its usefulness in the interpretation of the conductance curves.
+Comparison with a standard method to extract the fractal dimension leads to consistent results that, in turn, qualitatively agree with the previous experimental data.